What We Do

 Management and Conservation

 Mechanical treatments such as mowing or grinding are used to remove or reduce invasive plant species.
 These techniques may be combined with other treatments such as herbicide application or prescribed burning to prevent the invasive species from re-sprouting.
+Prescribed fire can be a very effective management tool, especially in conjunction with other methods.

 Law enforcement officers play an important role in keeping wildlife and people safe, particularly during hunting season.